Acif/CSC230/README.md

 ## ___Assignments completed by Lucas Hewgill___

-# This code is for refrance only.
+# This code is for reference only.

 # Grades received: